jdf/processing.py/README.markdown

     """
       Wave Gradient
       by Ira Greenberg.
-      Adapted to python by Jonathan Feinberg
+      Adapted to python by Jonathan Feinberg.

       Generate a gradient along a sin() wave.
     """